Rick Wakeman: 2009–present: Revisiting classic 1970s albums, Yes feat. ARW, and piano albums

-In May 2009, Wakeman performed his debut album The Six Wives of Henry VIII in its entirety for the first time at Hampton Court Palace, as part of the 500th anniversary celebrations of Henry VIII's assesion to the throne.
+In May 2009, he performed his debut album The Six Wives of Henry VIII in its entirety for the first time at Hampton Court Palace, as part of the 500th anniversary celebrations of Henry VIII's accession to the throne.
 He had originally asked to perform there in 1973, but was declined until he was invited 36 years later.
 The shows were released on CD and DVD as The Six Wives of Henry VIII Live at Hampton Court Palace.

-In 2010, Wakeman was awarded the Spirit of Prog Award at the annual Classic Rock Roll of Honour Awards.
+In 2010, Wakeman reunited with former Yes bandmate Jon Anderson and recorded The Living Tree as Anderson/Wakeman.
+They toured the UK and North America in 2010 and 2011.
+In July 2011, Wakeman got together with Deep Purple keyboardist Jon Lord to compose and perform an original piece for the charity Sunflower Jam at the Royal Albert Hall.
+Following its success the pair were set to start making an album, but later in the same month Lord was diagnosed with cancer and died in 2012.
+Lord's performance with Wakeman was his final live concert appearance.
+Also in July 2011, Wakeman reunited with the Strawbs on their acoustic summer tour with a guest appearance at their show at AbbeyFest.

 In 2012, Wakeman recorded a new and extended version of Journey to the Centre of the Earth, following the discovery of the original conductor's score three years prior which was considered lost.
 As the original album was shortened to fit a single LP, Wakeman re-recorded the album with the previously cut parts which expanded the work to 54 minutes.
 It features his English Rock Ensemble, the Orion Orchestra and English Chamber Choir conducted by Guy Protheroe, and narration by actor Peter Egan.
 In April and May 2014, Wakeman performed the expanded album on a 14-date UK tour to commemorate the fortieth anniversary of the original.
 The re-recording of Journey became the catalyst for a new and expanded version of King Arthur, following a request from a South American concert promoter, for which Wakeman wrote new music based on additional Arthurian legends.
 The re-record version runs for 88 minutes, and features actor Ian Lavender as narrator.
-It was Wakeman's first album produced via online direct-to-fan support, and released on 19 June 2016, the same day that Wakeman performed it live at London's O2 Arena for the Stone Free Festival.
+It was Wakeman's first album produced via online direct-to-fan support, and released on 19 June 2016, the same day that Wakeman performed it live at the Stone Free Festival at London's O2 Arena.